bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

 * `Xcode Test for iOS`
 * `Deploy to Bitrise.io`

-{% include message_box.html type="note" title="Code signing files" content=" Running Xcode tests and deploying their results to Bitrise do not require any code signing files.
-So don't worry about them just yet! "%}
+{% include message_box.html type="note" title="Code signing files" content="Running Xcode tests and deploying their results to Bitrise do not require any code signing files.
+So don't worry about them just yet!"%}